-A leases a flat to her daughter B for \$10 per week.
+A (lessor) leases a flat to her daughter B (lessee) for \$10 per week.
 B then rents it to tenants for \$400 per week.
-A has other income of \$50,000 and is on a marginal tax rate of 33c in the dollar.
-B has no other income and pays 19.5c in the dollar.
+A has other income of \$50,000 and is on a marginal tax rate of 33 cents in the dollar.
+B has no other income and pays 19.5 cents in the dollar.
 As B's tax bracket is lower than A's, there is less tax being paid overall than if A rented the flat to the tenants directly.

 The Commissioner may determine that an adequate rent is higher than \$10 per week.
-Section GD 10 will apply to deem the determined rent to be the rent payable by B to A. The adequate rent is deemed to be gross income derived by A. The rent deemed payable is expenditure incurred by B, as there is deemed to be a legal obligation to pay.
+Section GD 10 will apply to deem the adequate rent to be the rent payable by B to A. The adequate rent is deemed to be income derived by A. The rent deemed payable is expenditure "incurred" by B, as there is deemed to be a legal obligation to pay.